laelbarlow/amoebae/README.md

     - Again, if you simply want to use the example file (*Arabidopsis thaliana* amino acid sequences), then proceed to the next step.
+    - To use different files, modify the `config/reference_db_list.txt` file accordingly.
+        - List filenames with `.faa` extensions, one filename per line.
+        - Any filenames listed here must chosen from among those listed in your `config/genomes.csv` file (see above).
-    - To use different files, modify the `config/reference_db_list.txt` file, adding/removing filenames (one filename per line).
-Well-annotated reference genomes, such as those of *Arabidopsis thaliana*, *Saccharomyces cerevisiae*, or *Homo sapiens* may be most useful for this purpose.
+        - Note: Well-annotated reference genomes, such as those of *Arabidopsis thaliana*, *Saccharomyces cerevisiae*, or *Homo sapiens* may be most useful for this purpose.
+These are available from NCBI (see the example `config/genomes.csv` file).

 4. Execute initial workflow steps to download (if necessary) and format sequence data and generate lists of potential reference orthologues (for